-DISCLAIMER

-This syllabus represents the instructor's current plans and objectives and is subject to change as needed.
-As we go through the semester, initial plans for assignments and/or scheduling may need to be adjusted for ongoing class learning.
+DISCLAIMER - This syllabus represents the instructor's current plans and objectives and is subject to change as needed.
+As we go through the semester, initial plans for assignments and/or scheduling may need to be adjusted for ongoing class learning at the instructor's discretion.